 Winner Casino Review

-Winner Casino is an online casino established in 2009 using games created by Net Entertainment and Playtech.
+Winner Casino is an online casino established in 2009 with games supplied by Net Entertainment, Playtech.
 It is operated by Zirconium Gaming Limited and is registered under the jurisdiction of Antigua and Barbuda.
 Last updated: February 13, 2015.

 Review of Winner Casino

 Winner Casino is a fairly utilitarian affair - dark and understated yet to the point without being overly flashy.
 Minimalist elegance is the aim, and the overall first impression is the feeling of encountering a casino that you seem to have seen before.
 Licensed in Antigua and Barbuda, and owned by a company operating out of Cyprus, Winner Casino is part of the Winner gambling brand that also operates a poker room that is part of the iPoker network.

 Throughout 2014 we have seen the rise of networks of hacked Wordpress blogs that have thousands of pages added to them for the sole purpose of advertising online casinos.
 This is done without the site owner's permission and the hacks are designed to hide the pages from the owner.
 Ads for Winner Casino are commonly seen on these hacked pages and despite being publicly informed, it has refused to stop working with the criminals responsible.
 In effect Winner is paying these hackers for their work.
 Obviously this sort of thing is reprehensible and Casino Listings has therefore decided to blacklist Winner Casino.